dbousamra/selu-assignment/README.md

 2. The server will verify the user and encode the users details in a JWT hash with a secret token known only to the server.
 3. The server will then send that to the client in the JSON response.
 4. The client will then send this token with every request under the ```'Authorization'``` header.

+This method solves many of the problems with cookie based auth.

 - Cross domain works easily, as it's just an HTTP header.
 It's not subject to any CORS policies.
 - 100% stateless.
 Each token represents the entire user (or some way to fetch a user from the DB - perhaps an ID or email), and doesn't rely on anything else besides knowing the session secret.
 This means its extremely easy to scale horizontally by adding more servers because each server can handle a different authorized request, and successfully decode a user.